seborama/fuego/README.md

 ## Overview

-This is a research project only.
+This is a research project.

-I'm referencing project [vavr](https://www.vavr.io/) for inspiration.

 ## Install